 On the flip side..

-Saina Nehwal ended India’s 4th place jinx at London 2012.
+Saina Nehwal ended India’s 4th place jinx in London in 2012.
 In the bronze medal match, her Chinese opponent Wang Xin retired due to injury while leading 21-18, 1-0, handing Saina the Bronze.
-Though it could be considered a lucky medal, it has to said that it was a reward for Saina’s talent and hard work.
+Though it could be considered a lucky medal, it has to say that it was a reward for Saina’s talent and hard work.
 She was the only player in that period who could hold her own against the seemingly invincible Chinese WS shuttlers.

 So what are the lessons we can learn?